BRS tops in donations to regional parties in 2021-22, followed by AAP and JD(U)

 The Bharat Rashtra Samithi received ₹40.9 crore donations in 2021-22, the Aam Aadi Party ₹38.243 crore and the Janata Dal (United) ₹33.257 crore

-The Bharat Rashtra Samithi (BRS) received the highest donation among, worth ₹40.9 crore, among the regional parties during the Financial Year 2021-22, followed by the Aam Aadmi Party (AAP), which received ₹38.243 crore from 2,619 donations and the Janata Dal-United (JD-U), which received ₹33.257 crore, according to an ADR report.
+The Bharat Rashtra Samithi (BRS) received the highest donation, worth ₹40.9 crore, among the regional parties during the Financial Year 2021-22, followed by the Aam Aadmi Party (AAP), which received ₹38.243 crore from 2,619 donations and the Janata Dal-United (JD-U), which received ₹33.257 crore, according to an ADR report.

 ADR or the Association for Democratic Reforms, a non-governmental organisation working to effect electoral reforms in the country, released their report after assessing the parties’ declarations submitted to the Election Commission of India (ECI).
 To be sure, the AAP was recognised by ECI as a national party on April 10.
 The Telangana Rashtra Samithi (TRS) changed its name to Bharat Rashtra Samithi (BRS) on October 5, 2022.